w3c/wot/liaisons/opcf/liaisons-context.md

 * members from W3C WoT (applying OPC UA metadata to WoT Thing Description)

 ## Scope
+The primary aim is to collaboratively define the aforementioned 'OPC UA Binding' document, which can be utilized to create the Thing Description for a device/server with an OPC UA interface.
+Doing this, OPC UA-specific metadata are required, which either need to be formally selected (e.g, for node addressing like with nodeId or extendedNodeId), or newly defined within an OPC UA-specific namespace (e.g., for security purposes).
+In addition, a strategy will be provided how Thing Descriptions can be generated automatically using OPC UA mechanisms, such as those from UA nodesets or UA browsing mechanisms.

+To work together on this document, we need expertise from both SDOs in the following areas:

 OPCF:
-* defines OPC UA Binding metadata for communication and security definition (namespace already exists for UA data modeling)
+* selecting, and if necessary, defining new OPC UA Binding metadata for communication and security definitions (note: namespace already exists for UA data modeling)
-* Optional: guideline to transform UA NodesetFile to Thing Description (and vice versa)
+* guideline to transform UA nodeset to Thing Description (and vice versa) or UA browsing to Thing Description

 WoT:
-* Provide formal approach how TD forms should be designed for UA based endpoints based on OPC UA Binding Ontology (similar with, e.g., HTTP)
+* Provide formal approach how TD forms should be designed for UA based endpoints based on OPC UA Binding metadata (similar with, e.g., Modbus)
 *  organize PlugFest and design scenarios to evaluate working assumptions

 ## Deliverables
 What deliverables are being created by which organization, if any?
-* W3C Note OPC UA Binding for Web of Things
+* joint OPC UA Binding for Web of Things document (as Note Document at the W3C / as Companion Specification at the OPCF)
-* OPC UA companion specification defines OPC UA Binding Metadata
+* if needed, OPC UA companion specification defines OPC UA Binding metadata (alternatively, this can be part of the new OPC UA Web-of-Things Connectivity WG)

 ## Dependencies
 What depends on what?